Previous Page Next Page

 The intake specialist completes an I&R Other Business Call for these types of requests, because there is no report of abuse, neglect or exploitation.

-3411 Request for a Status of a Report or Report ID
+3411 Request for the Status of a Report or for a Report ID

 The intake specialist verifies that the requester is the original reporter.
-If the reporter has the report ID, the intake specialist verifies:
+If the requester has the report ID, the intake specialist verifies both of the following:

 • The reporter’s first and last name.